-Nearly every culture and nation throughout recorded history has been corroded by the Institution of slavery.
-It is institutional, because in order to persist, it must be supported by those in power, despite empty proclamations to the contrary.
-To persist as an acceptable foundation of global economic trade and profit, it must be condoned by information gatekeepers, and consumers alike.
+Nearly every culture and nation throughout recorded history has been corroded by the institution of slavery.
+It is institutional, because in order to persist, it must be supported in some way by those in power, despite proclamations to the contrary.
+To persist as an acceptable and visible input in global economic trade and profit, it must be condoned by too many information gatekeepers, businesses and consumers alike.

-Modern day slavery, and the typical routes (literally) taken to slavery, are well known and documented.
-Yet it has only grown and prospered.
+Many of the physical routes taken to slavery, are well known and documented.
+Yet, slavery has only grown and prospered.
 And it is now intertwined with three other global human crisis: refugee, immigration, and poverty.

 Today, there are 40 MM slaves in the world: more than at any other time in human history

 In 1850 a slave cost the equivalent of $40,000.
 Today, $90.
 (Kevin Bales, anti-slavery author and activist)

 As Kevin Bales explains, the explosion in the number of modern-day slaves has eroded the economic ties that maintain their individual worth as slaves – and now, most are considered “Disposable People.”

 Human trafficking is believed to be the third largest criminal activity in the world.
-As the reports cited below show, some of the world's richest corporations or citizens are connected to the slave trade – without any accountability.
+As reports cited below show, some of the world's richest corporations or citizens are connected to slave trade – without any accountability.
 The International Labor Organization estimates slavery generates $150 B per year in profits worldwide.
-Worker exploitation has rapidly escalated, and with the shift to far-right politics worldwide, the environment for slavery will be more accommodating.

 Is slavery inevitable?

 How conditions in the US inform the path to acceptance

-The driving force of slavery today is societal acceptance of an economic system which relentlessly plunges towards lower prices while ignoring the human and environmental tolls of this “race-to-the-bottom,” and the corruption of patronage politics which deflects attention away.
+The driving force of slavery today is societal tolerance of an economic system which plunges towards lower prices while ignoring human and environmental effects of this “race-to-the-bottom,” and the corruption of patronage politics which deflects attention away.
 Despite the relentless fixation on lower prices, a conscientious consumer, who considers the externalities, can make a difference in combating slavery …

-As the above haunting quote from Doug Schifter shows, in the US in 2018, slavery takes many forms, many just beneath the surface.
-Less obvious worker exploitation, transparently enabled by Government, includes use of:
+As the above haunting quote from Doug Schifter shows, in the US in 2018, modern day slavery takes many forms.
+Including: